J-Labodi/Maintenance-Application/README.md

 <img src="https://user-images.githubusercontent.com/79979904/180219145-9caa0eea-bec7-4c74-9fd9-dbe5d1d69083.png" width="700" height="600">

-The application has be deployed on Heroku and it utilizes a relational database in the cloud provided by ClearDB.
+The application has been deployed on Heroku and it utilizes a relational database in the cloud provided by ClearDB.

 ## Extension of the application
 **UC2: Complete the service request**